 Include on this line any of the following other penalties if they apply to your situation.
-You can get a copy of any of these forms by visiting revenue.mt.gov or by calling us toll free at (866) 859-2254 (in Helena, 444-6900).
+You can get a copy of any of these forms at revenue.mt.gov or call us at (406) 444-6900.

-First-Time Home Buyer Savings Account 10% Penalty
+• First-Time Home Buyer Savings Account 10% Penalty

-If you withdrew funds from your first-time home buyer savings account for purposes other than to pay for eligible costs for the purchase of a single-family residence, you must pay a 10% penalty on this withdrawal unless the withdrawal is on the last business day in December.
-Complete the penalty calculation on Montana Form FTB, 2016 First-Time Home Buyers Savings Account.
+If you withdrew funds from your first-time home buyer savings account for purposes other than to pay for eligible costs for the purchase of a singlefamily residence, you must pay a 10% penalty on this withdrawal unless the withdrawal is on the last business day in December.
+Complete the penalty calculation on Montana Form FTB, 2017 First-Time Home Buyers Savings Account.
 Enter the amount of the penalty on this line and include a copy of Form FTB with your tax return.